-RECI was appointed by the Commission for Energy Regulation (CER) as the Electrical Safety Supervisory Body (ESSB).
-RECI will operate the Safe Electric Scheme on a not-for-profit basis for a seven year period 2016-2022.
+Safe Energy Ireland was appointed by the Commission for Regulation of Utilities (CRU) as the Electrical Safety Supervisory Body (ESSB).
+Safe Energy Ireland will operate the Safe Electric Scheme for a five year period 2023-2028.

-The ESSB is appointed by the Commission for Energy Regulation (CER) and it is responsible for running the Safe Electric Scheme.
-For the designation period 2016-2022, the CER has appointed RECI as the single ESSB.
+The ESSB is appointed by the Commission for Regulation of Utilities (CRU) and it is responsible for running the Safe Electric Scheme.
+For the designation period 2023-2028, the CRU has appointed Safe Energy Ireland as the single ESSB.
 The principal functions of the ESSB include, without limitation, the registration of electrical contractors and, the inspection, auditing and monitoring of electrical contractors and their work and activities with respect to safety.

 Using a REC gives confidence to consumers that they are using a contractor who is competent, insured and subject to regular inspection.
 It is through the registration system that Safe Electric, can monitor and validate that the electrical works completed meet the required safety standards.

 If you wish to make a complaint about the standard of the work carried out by a REC or if you have not been issued a Completion Certificate and the REC is refusing to do so, please submit complaint by completing the complaint form.
 Your complaint will be investigated by Safe Electric and may result in the disciplinary of the REC concerned.
 Please note that Safe Electric deals only with complaints related to technical standards and safety.
 You can find a list of common non-valid complaints here.

 Situations may arise where a Registered Electrical Contractor (REC) carrying out installation works observes a potential hazard.
 A REC has a duty of care to inform the electricity consumer of any immediate or potential hazard identified, by issuing a Notice of Potential Hazard (NoHz).
 Please find more information about the NoHz here.